 The forum is somewhere where we can talk with our patients, carers, and the public and give our local communities the opportunity to share their opinions with decision-makers from the CCG, allowing them to contribute directly to decisions affecting healthcare provision.

-The latest meeting was held on 18 September and a bulletin detailing the main discussion points will be published soon, however you can read the presentations from the meeting here:
+The latest meeting was held on 6 November and you can read the presentations and the bulletin from the meeting here:

 The Forum is open for members of the public to attend and its purpose is to:

 • Provide an open two way communication channel between patients, public and carers and the CCG.